 The business world has changed remarkably over the last 20 years.
-From the times where there was a dominance of large corporations, to lean start-ups littering the landscape, to the current digitisation of business units; the world is dealing with unprecedented levels of competitiveness and upheaval.
+From the times where there was a dominance of large corporations, to lean start-ups littering the landscape, to the current digitization of business units; the world is dealing with unprecedented levels of competitiveness and disruption.

 The Buying Cycle Has Become Significantly Longer

 One trend that is having a huge effect on the sales cycle is purchase behavior.
 A research study by Harvard Business Review (HBR) reveals that ‘the number of people involved in B2B solutions purchases has climbed from an average of 5.4 two years ago to 6.8 today, and these stakeholders come from a lengthening roster of roles, functions, and geographies.’

 Looking at that statement, we can already see a number of potential delays in decision-making.
 With so many cooks in the kitchen, the broth will take much longer to bring to a boil, if it doesn’t spoil in the process.